FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 1. The spatially variable limiting Froude number supersedes the global limiting Froude number (FROUDL) in CONT.DAT.

 2. When FROUDEFP is exceeded the grid element roughness value will be increased by 0.001 for the next timestep.
-   After a flood simulation, review ROUGH.OUT to determine where FROUDEFP was exceeded and the maxi- mum n-values for that cell were computed.
+   After a flood simulation, review ROUGH.OUT to determine where FROUDEFP was exceeded and the maximum n-values for that cell were computed.
    Consider revising the n-values in the MANNINGS_N.DAT file to match those in the ROUGH.OUT file.
    This will ensure that FROUDEFP is not exceeded.
    Rename the MANNINGS_N.